johannesugb/johannesugb.github.io/_posts/2021-08-20-the-impact-of-utilizing-multi-core-cpus-on-compile-times.md

 The `/MP` setting can speed-up inter-project compile time by compiling multiple compile units in parallel.
 It appears that this setting is on by default in `MSBuild` and most likely also when building via Visual Studio.
 To be totally sure, check the Visual Studio setting
 `Configuration Properties -> C++ -> General -> Multi-processor Compilation`.

 One last, but important point to consider is if `/MP` _can_ compile multiple compilation units in parallel, which might be prevented by high degrees of coupling between parts of the code, by excessive use of templates, and propbably a number of other situations.
-Avoiding such situtaions will lead to faster compile times when `/MP` is on and then yes, you will befenefit the high number of cores in your developer-PC CPU.
+Avoiding such situtaions will lead to faster compile times when `/MP` is on---and then yes, you will befenefit the high number of cores in your developer-PC CPU.